openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 * Adding an event bus to the Open edX platform allows asynchronous event messaging across services, which enables a number of improvements aligned with our architectural goals.

-* We are trialing Kafka to implement an Open edX event bus.
+* We are trialing Pulsar (and Kafka) to implement an Open edX event bus.
 This decision will be updated as we commit or change direction.

 * *Note:* Although this infrastructure could serve multiple purposes in the future, this OEP is focused on `publish-subscribe messaging pattern`_ (pub/sub) capabilities.